Toggle menu

 Icon for pdf Please refer to the Equity Impact Assessment for further information to see what has already been identified.
 [255KB]

-What else we have considered before arriving at our proposal
+What else we considered before arriving at our proposal

-No other options to reduce expenditure or generate income in this area have been identified.
+No other options to reduce expenditure or generate income in this area were identified.

-We'd like to know what you think of our proposal, how it might affect you and the wider community, and any suggestions you may have on how we could minimise any potential negative effects, should we proceed.
+We wanted to know what you thought of our proposal, how it might affect you and the wider community, and any suggestions you may have on how we could minimise any potential negative effects, should we proceed.
 We'll also ask you a little bit about yourself, e.g. if you're a service user or how old you are, but these are optional, and you cannot be identified from your answers.

 If you have any questions about this consultation, please email the Countryside Manager.